MOMOTHEREAL/MOMOTHEREAL-t3-v2--post-contest-/README.md

 - __Acid Rain__: Brings any player in contact with rain to half a heart in 40 seconds.
 - __Black Ice__: Spawns ice spikes around any player in a snowy biome every 2 seconds.
 - __Hail__: There is a 20% chance of hail spawning in all generated snow biomes.
 In total, 5 hail blocks will spawn per chunk, and they will all despawn after a minute.
+- __Blizzard__: There is a 20% chance of snowballs falling from the sky in snow biomes.
+In total,  20 waves (one per second) of 10 snowballs will spawn per chunk (very resource intensive!).

 There is also a 10% chance of a __heatstroke__ to start when the weather turns back to sunny in a desert.
 The heatstroke puts anyone in a desert on fire and gives them Slowness, Confusion and Blindness for UNTIL they drink a regular water bottle.